I Want To...

 Johns Hopkins Departments

-Department Mentor/Supervisors, in order to continue with the program’s success, we need your commitment to host and mentor a student this summer!
-We welcome you to confirm your support by completing and submitting an online 2017 Department Student Request form by May 1, 2017.
+Department Mentor/Supervisors, in order to continue with the program’s success, we need your commitment to host and mentor students in 2018!
+We welcome you to confirm your support by completing and submitting an online 2018 Department Student Request form by May 4, 2018.

 Read the Department Mentor/Supervisor Handbook.